GraphVertexColoring/gvc-instances/README.md

-This Repository, contains DIMACS benchmarking isntances used for graph coloring problems.
+This Repository, contains DIMACS benchmarking instances used for graph coloring problems.